tomjoht/learnapidoc/_docs/documenting_api_endpoints/docapis_doc_sample_requests.md

 After you have a request configured (a process similar to [Postman](docapis_postman.html)), you can generate a code snippet by going to **File > Export Request**.

 The Postman app can also generate code snippets in a similar way.
-I covered this process in an earlier tutorial on [using the JSON from the response payload](docapis_json_console.html).
+I covered this process in an earlier tutorial on [Inspect the JSON from the response payload](docapis_json_console.html).
 In Postman, after you configure your request, click the **Code** link (which appears below the Save button in the upper-right area).

 <img src="images/postmangeneratecodesnippet.png" class="medium" alt="Generate code snippet" />